 Pro Tip: Aim for a domain name that’s no longer than 15 characters.
 Avoid using unnecessary words, numbers, or special characters.

 Your domain name should reflect your brand identity.
 A brandable domain name is unique, creative, and stands out from the competition.
-It should evoke trust and professionalism while aligning with your business’s values and mission.
+It should evoke trust and professionalism while aligning with your business’s tone and values.

 Examples of Brandable Domain Names:

-is the most popular and widely recognized, there are many other options available, including industry-specific extensions like .tech
+The domain extension (e.g., .com, .org, .net) is the suffix at the end of your web address.
+While .com is the most popular and widely recognized, there are many other options available, such as .co, .io, .biz, and industry-specific extensions like .tech or .store.

 Tips for Choosing a Domain Extension:

 Before finalizing your domain name, make sure it doesn’t infringe on any existing trademarks.
-Using a name that’s too similar to another business can lead to legal issues and damage your brand’s reputation.
+Using a name that’s too similar to another brand can lead to legal issues and damage your reputation.

 How to Check for Trademarks: